haquefardeen/awesome-dot/README.md

 ## About Polkadot
 Polkadot is an open-source blockchain platform.
-Polkadot enables scalability by allowing specialized blockchains to communicate with each other in  a secure, trust free environment.
+Polkadot enables scalability by allowing specialized blockchains to communicate with each other in  a secure, trust-free environment.

 <img src="https://imgur.com/jp2JfL3.jpg"/>